-The Council has obligations to submit declarations annually in terms of the CWC and BTWC.
+The Council has obligations to submit declarations annually in terms of the CWC and the BTWC.

-For the reporting period, the BTWC Confidence Building Measures declarations highlighting the country's capabilities, legislation and activities in the biological area were submitted by April 2022 to the Implementation Support Unit, UN Office for Disarmament Affairs.
+The BTWC Confidence Building Measures declarations, which highlight the country's capabilities, legislation and activities in the biological area for the report period, were submitted to the Implementation Support Unit, United Nations Office for Disarmament Affairs by April 2023.

-In addition, the Council requires persons involved in the transfer or production of controlled chemicals to declare their activities, in accordance with legislation and international obligations.
+The Council also requires persons involved in the transfer or production of controlled chemicals to declare their activities, in accordance with the legislation and international obligations.
 The Non-Proliferation Secretariat collated this information in accordance with national and international requirements.
-In September 2021, annual declarations of anticipated activities for South Africa's SSSF and

-Schedule 3 facilities were submitted to the OPCW in terms of the requirements of the CWC.
-In March 2022, annual declarations of past activities for the SSSF, Schedule 3 and Other Chemical Production Facilities (OCPF), and import and export data of scheduled chemicals were submitted to the OPCW.
+In September 2022, annual declarations of anticipated activities for South Africa's SSSF and Schedule 3 facilities were submitted to the OPCW in terms of the requirements of the CWC.
+In March 2023, annual declarations of past activities for the SSSF, Schedule 3 and Other Chemical Production Facilities (OCPF), as well as import and export data of scheduled chemicals were submitted to the OPCW.